(Last updated on July 26, 2019)

 The certification scheme is applicable to the assembled equipment, subassemblies, component parts and materials though the certification models differ.
 The conformity assessment mark for products undergo voluntary certification is as Fig.5 showing.

 Table 2 – Different certification models for different products

 All products subject to the certification

 The requirements of concentration limits for certain restricted substances and the dismantling of electrical and electronic products are according to GB/T 26572.
-Tests are carried out in accordance with GB/T 26125-2011.
+Tests are carried out in accordance with GB/T 39650 Series on determination of certain substances in electrical and electronic products.
 The supplier's declaration of conformity to the certification model shall comply with the requirements of GB/T 27050.1 "Conformity assessment―Supplier's declaration of conformity―part 1: General requirements".

 More details can be found in the Implementation Rules for Voluntary Certification.

 Self-declaration is another method of conformity assessment which is initially recognized in the 2019 Implementation Arrangements.
 It is applicable to products listed in the Qualification Management Catalogue (First Batch) for China RoHS 2.
 The conformity assessment mark for products undergo self-declaration is as Fig.6 showing.

 The content of self-declaration includes the certification that the product meets the requirements for the limit of hazardous substances, and related technical support documents.
 The self-declaration shall at least include:

 The name and contact information of the supplier;

 Electrical and electronic product name, specification and model, technical support document number, and technical support file type;